Tutorial: How to Make a ZIO Application Configurable?

 }

-Until know, we made our RESTful web service configurable to be able to use its config from the ZIO environment with a simple configuration layer.
+Until now, we made our RESTful web service configurable to be able to use its config from the ZIO environment with a simple configuration layer.

-Now let's move on to the next step: defining a real layer for our configuration data type.
+Now let's move on to the next step: reading configuration data from HOCON files by utilizing custom ConfigProvider

-This step involves defining our layer by using the ZIO Config library.
-This library provides various ways read configuration data from different sources, e.g. from:
+ZIO Config library provides various ways read configuration data from different sources, e.g.:

 - HOCON files